 Dr. John Stith Pemberton, an Atlanta druggist and morphine addict, manufactured a cocawine called Pemberton’s French Wine Coca.
 It was marketed as a cure-all for both mental and physical diseases and weaknesses.

-The product was a commercial hit, but Pemberton’s company hit a snag when Fulton County, of which Atlanta is a part, went dry and the wine was made illegal.
+The product was a commercial hit, but Pemberton’s company hit a snag when Fulton County, of which Atlanta is a part, went dry and the wine became illegal.
 Not to be sidelined, Pemberton found a replacement for the wine – a sugary syrup – and repackaged it as Coca-Cola in 1886.

 In the company’s early days, the cocaine level was 4.3 milligrams per six-ounce drink, Mark Pendergast author of For God, Country, and Coca-Cola says.
 Urban-legend-busting website Snopes says by 1902, the level was no more than one part in 50 million.

 Cocaine remained part of the recipe until 1903 when company president Asa Candler ordered it greatly reduced.
-It hired Maywood Chemical Works to remove the cocaine alkaloid from the coca leaves before the extract was added to the beverage.
+The company hired Maywood Chemical Works to remove the cocaine alkaloid from the coca leaves before the extract was added to the beverage.
 The process wasn’t perfect, however, and cocaine wasn’t completely eliminated until 1929 when it became possible to fully remove the psychoactive effects from the extract.

-What was called decocainized coca leaf extract remained legal even after cocaine became illegal.
+Decocainized coca leaf extract remained legal even after cocaine became illegal.

 Coca-Cola Co. doesn’t like being asked about its cocaine past, Pendergast claims.